StochSS/stochss/README.md

 **SUPER IMPORTANT**: You will need to run the previous command in any new terminal that you want to rebuild images into the minikube VM with!

-Now, from the base of the repository, build the 'hub' image.
+Now build the jupyterhub image.
 ```
-# From the base of the stochss repository
 docker build -t stochss-hub:dev .
 ```